 Whilst booking our trains in Delhi (a long and laborious process that you can read about here) we were reliably informed, by the railway clerk, that we couldn’t catch a train from Sawai Madhopur to Agra.
 The only option, he said, was to take a bus.
 However, when we reached Sawai Madhopur, it turned out that the opposite was true.
 We jumped on a tuk tuk and raced to the train station.
 There was no “foreigner booking” window in the tiny station and so we queued with everyone else.

 When our turn came, we stepped up to the window and explained that we wanted a ticket to Agra.
 The clerk gave us a curious look, waggled his head and apologised that he couldn’t help us (in Hindi).
 He stepped aside, and was replaced by a colleague.
 The colleague gave us a curious look, waggled his head, and apologised that he also couldn’t help us (in Hindi).
 He too, stepped aside.
 We worked our way through SIX gentlemen before the roulette wheel brought the original clerk back to the window.
-We gave up, and wondered how we were going to make a living in our new home of Sawai Madhopur; clearly, we weren’t going anywhere.
+Giving up, we wondered how we were going to make a living in our new home of Sawai Madhopur; clearly, we weren’t going anywhere.

 We had to find a tuk tuk back to the hotel and we discussed our options in a slightly hysterical frenzy.
 Happily, the hotel gave us a helping hand and sent a young lad to the train station in our place.
 He returned after an hour joyfully waving two tickets to Agra, and many rupees richer.

 Sawai Madhopur was a welcome holiday within the holiday.
 Despite a very early morning, it was all relatively relaxing and who would turn down the chance to see a tiger in the wild!?
 Plus, a swimming pool was an unusual luxury on such a budget trip.

 Fancy taking a trip into Ranthambore National Park. here’s what you need to know.